Juke34/awesome-community-bioinformatics/README.md

 | --- | --- |
 | [Awesome Community](https://github.com/bayandin/awesome-awesomeness) | A curated list of awesome communities (i.e. similar to this repository but with broader topics with a focus on programming and general ressources).
 | [BioinformaticsGRX](https://bioinformaticsgrx.es/) | A community of bioinformaticians based in Granada, Spain
+| [Biostars](https://www.biostars.org) | Question-and-answer forum where users can ask questions related to bioinformatics, genomics, and computational biology, and receive answers from other members of the community.
+Biostars.org is valued for its active community of experts who contribute to discussions and provide assistance to those seeking help in their bioinformatics research.
 | [Discord Bioinfo-fr.net](https://discord.gg/rETCvGftJK) | A community of French-speaking bioinformaticians
 | [Discord Bioinformatics](https://discord.com/invite/3uxbPns) | A Discord server for general bioinformatics
+| [Discord discoRd](https://discord.com/invite/3uxbPns) | A Discord server for R
 | [Discord Statistics](https://discord.gg/ZNsDTKk ) | A Discord server for statistics
 | [Comunidad de Desarolladores de Software en Bioinformática](https://comunidadbioinfo.github.io/) | A community of bioinformaticians centered in Latin America
 | [COMBINE](https://combine.org.au/) | An Austrialian group for bioinformatics students